 Blogs - A Blog is a personal web log written by an Internet user.
 Blogs can be about almost any topic imaginable, and they frequently carry comments (either positive or negative) about brands.
 Tracking Blog comments is a good way of judging public opinion about a brand, and can be done via Blog search engines such as Technorati.com.

-Podcasts - Podcasts are essentially audio or video versions of Blogs, with content being released in downloadable media files that can be played on computers, portable media devices, iPods and many mobile phones.
-Podcasts are heavily used by the big media outlets such as CNN, and sponsorship of the most popular Podcasts is becoming big business.
+Podcasts - Podcasts are essentially audio or video versions of blogs, with content being released in downloadable media files that can be played on computers, portable media devices, iPods and many mobile phones.
+Podcasts are heavily used by big media outlets such as CNN and sponsorship of the most popular podcasts is becoming big business.

-Wikipedia - An online, user-generated encyclopaedia, Wikipedia has become an Internet phenomenon, with over 8 million articles in 253 languages.
-Anyone can make changes to Wikipedia, but articles that are obviously "hard-sell" tend to get deleted very quickly - as some online marketers have discovered.
+Wikipedia - An online, user-generated encyclopaedia, Wikipedia has become an internet phenomenon, with more than 8 million articles in 253 languages.
+Anyone can make changes to Wikipedia, but articles that are obviously "hard-sell" tend to get deleted very quickly -- as some online marketers have discovered.

 Virtual Worlds - Online virtual worlds such as Second Life are attracting millions of "residents" who interact via customized avatars.
 Second Life features its own economy, with property and goods changing hands for convertible "Linden Dollars".
 Marketers are moving into Second Life too.
 Adidas and Dell both have virtual stores, whilst Mazda promotes its brand by giving away virtual concept cars.

-Software as a Service - Aside from the various new types or websites, portals and networks, the other major Web 2.0 development is software as a service.
-This is software that is delivered on-demand over the Internet rather than purchased as a pre-packaged product.
+Software as a Service - Aside from the various new types or websites, portals and networks, the other major Web 2.0 development is Software as a Service (SaaS).
+This is software that is delivered on-demand over the internet rather than purchased as a pre-packaged product.
 A good example here is the Salesforce electronic Customer Relationship Management System, which is available as an online service.
 Software as a Service allows organizations to benefit from key functionality when it is needed, without having to buy a piece of software outright.